howff/lms-tools/README.md

 You will need to change the castbridge plugin so it doesn't remove devices after a timeout - in the plugin configuration page set the remove timeout to -1 or by editing the castbridge.xml file add `<remove_timeout>-1</remove_timeout>` in the `common` section.

 You can only command a single device so if you have multiple players you will need extra changes, but log a github issue if you want that feature.

+You can create a castbridge.xml file at the command line using something like: `/var/lib/squeezeboxserver/cache/InstalledPlugins/Plugins/CastBridge/Bin/squeeze2cast-x86-64-static -i /tmp/castbridge.xml`

 # References